TheAppGuys/winzigsql/README.md

         @Override
         protected SQLiteOpenHelper createDb(final Context context) {
-            return new WinzigDbHelper(context, "your_db_name", YOUR_DB_VERSION);
+            return new WinzigDbScriptHelper(context, "your_db_name", YOUR_DB_VERSION);
         }
     }

 That's it.
-Note that you can also use an ordinary `SQLiteOpenHelper` here, there is no need to use a `WinzigDbHelper`.
+Note that you can also use an ordinary `SQLiteOpenHelper` here, there is no need to use a `WinzigDbScriptHelper`.
 So if you want your own db creation & update code, you can just implement your `SQLiteOpenHelper` the old fashioned way by hand.

 Now you need to register your db provider in the manifest. *NOTE THAT THIS PROVIDER GIVES FULL ACCESS TO YOUR DB, SO YOU ALMOST CERTAINLY